-Select Enabled to install all manufacturer default keys to configure the following system security settings.
+Select Enabled to install all manufacturer default keys for the following system security settings.
 The options are Enabled and Disabled.

-▶Install All Factor Defaults
+▶Install Factor Default Keys

-Select Yes to install all manufacturer defaults to configure the following system security settings.
+Select Yes to install all manufacturer defaults for the following system security settings.
 The options are Yes and No.